Pers8/obsidian-files/Tle IB English.md

 7. Simile:: A figure of speech that represent ideas or qualities beyond their literal meaning.
 8. Symbolism:: The use of symbols to represent ideas or qualities beyond their literal meaning.
 9. Theme:: The central idea or message of a literary work, often reflecting universal human experiences or moral lessons.
-10. Motif:: A recuring element
+10. Motif:: A recuring element, theme, or idea in a work of literature.
+11.